 I don't know about you, but I had no idea there were essential reading components when I began my teaching journey 🤷🏽♀️.
 I knew that reading comprehension was the end goal, but I didn't understand the steps needed to be mastered before comprehension could even take place.

 According to the National Reading Panel, there are five major components of reading.
 They are phonological awareness (as well as phonemic awareness), phonics, fluency, reading comprehension, and vocabulary.
 A good foundational reading program will have all five reading components, taught explicitly, and in a systematic manner (whoa, that's a mouth-full!)
 So in other words, if you are using a reading program to teach students the foundations of reading, and it doesn't have a phonological awareness component in it, it may not be as effective.
 This is one of the reasons for the uproar that happens with "phonics-only" based programs!
 Students need to be taught that spoken language can be manipulated, before teaching them sound-symbol relationships.
 Reading to children is a great way for them to learn phonological awareness skills!

 I also had no idea that the order in which these five components are taught, matters!
 I used to collect reading baseline data using only fluency assessments.
 These are great assessments to use when students have already mastered a few phonics skills and are ready to move on to reading with accuracy and expression.
-Fluency CBM's and assessments are not a good assessment to use for students that have not learned decoding rules (i.e., letters make sounds, vowel team rules, diphthongs, etc.) Here is the correct sequence for teaching these components:
+Fluency CBMs and assessments are not good assessments to use for students who have not learned decoding rules (i.e., letters make sounds, vowel team rules, diphthongs, etc.) Here is the correct sequence for teaching these components:

 1. Phonological awareness (phonemic awareness)

 2. Phonics (decoding instruction; not relying heavily on the "whole-language" approach)

 3. Fluency (reading with accuracy and expression with the assumption that students have mastered a few phonics skills in which they are being assessed)